andresbravom/ProjectJava/README.md

 In this project I have developed a program focused on an online store, in which an account and a password are necessary to verify authentication.
-It has been declared in 6 class that are:
+It has been declared in 6 classes that are:

 class Category,
 class List_category,